hyperledger/fabric/docs/wrappers/peer_lifecycle_chaincode_postscript.md

 which approves the definition of a chaincode  named `mycc` at version `1.0` on channel `mychannel`.

-  * Use the `--package-id` to pass in the chaincode package identifier.
+  * Use the `--package-id` flag to pass in the chaincode package identifier.
 Use the `--signature-policy` flag to define an endorsement policy for the chaincode.
     Use the ``init-required`` flag to request the execution of the ``Init`` function to initialize the chaincode.